fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 Object messages
 ------------------------

-The communication system called *communication channel system* which was used in the former versions of FW4SPL, was replaced by the signal slot communication system.
-In consequence of the communication system replacing, object messages were introduced.
-So on each object modification, a message is send to inform services that an object modification happened.
+The communication system called *communication channel system* used in the former versions of FW4SPL, was replaced by the signal slot communication system.
+As a result of this replacement, object messages were introduced.
+With each object modification, a message is sent informing services that an object modification has occurred.
-The signals and slots use a message parameter to store information of the object modification or specialize the message from others.
+The signals and slots use a message parameter to store information about the object modification or to specialize the message from others.
 The library ``fwComEd`` contains all message structures which can be used to communicate object modifications.
 As shown in the table below, several messages are available for each object.